ChristianSiebke/DReaM-Driver-Reaction-Model/doc/source/user_guide/10_overview.rst

 With these files, the GUI can trigger the simulation to start und produce results in form of different files.
 These files can then be read evaluated by the GUI.

+Workflow
+^^^^^^^^

+A typical workflow can be:

+   1. Configure systems and agents
+   2. Configure the simulation
+   3. Run the simulation
+   4. Evaluate the simulation results
+   5. Close the loop by continuing with your next simulation

 Overview of the GUI Plugins
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^